URGENT! Foster Youth Need Help in School

 Foster youth need help to succeed in school.
 Less than 50% will finish high school or obtain a GED, with 15% entering college and only 3% finishing, this is a travesty!

 The fastest way you can help is by donating to programs that support foster youth academically.
-Together We Rise offers the largest scholarship fund for foster youth in the county.
+Foster Love - Together We Rise offers the largest scholarship fund for foster youth in the county.
 Making a monetary donation to something like this helps change the narrative.
 It means more foster youth have support and it will increase graduation rates over time.

 Another way to help is by becoming a mentor through CASA or another local organization.
 This allows you to lend your time and help support foster youth directly with tutoring and social support.

 Our third suggestion is to donate technology directly to local foster agencies.
 If you are upgrading your computer or tablet, make a call to your local agency and ask if they will take your tangible donation.